cnidyllic/alignit/README.md

 ```
 git clone https://github.com/cnidyllic/alignit
 ```
-Change into directory and install tool so it can be used from command line:
+Change into directory and install tool(s) so it can be used from command line:
 ```
 cd alignit
 ```